Rescue process

 Leash walking and outdoor behavior

 Does the dog pull on leash?
-How much?
+How much — manageable or strong enough to pull you off balance?

 Does the dog react (lunge, bark, freeze) to other dogs, bikes, cars, or people on walks?